Module 2: Watch the gradients vanish

 backward shrink factor per layer (||dL/dh_k|| / ||dL/dh_k+1||): 0.096, 0.104, 0.120

-So each hop's factor is roughly (mean sigmoid slope) × (how much W_k scales a vector).
-Both are in the table.
-Take the hop from h2 down to h1, which crosses layer 2: mean slope 0.2379, and the W shrink column — the root-mean-square singular value of W_2, i.e. the typical scaling a random direction receives — is 0.604.
+Put the hop together from the table's own columns.
+Take the hop from h2 down to h1, which crosses layer 2: mean slope 0.2379, and the W gain column (the root-mean-square singular value of W_2, i.e. the typical scaling a random direction receives) is 0.604.
 Their product predicts a factor of about 0.14; the measured factor is 0.096.
 Same ballpark (the estimate is crude because a random 4-wide matrix shrinks most specific directions somewhat more than its average suggests), and the structure of the answer is what matters:

 Quiz

-1. Your 6-hidden-layer sigmoid network shows a backward shrink factor of about 0.1 per layer.
-Estimate the ratio between the first hidden layer's gradient and the output layer's.
-If you set the learning rate so the output layer trains well, what does your estimate say about layer 1's effective training?
+1. In a deeper plain sigmoid network, the backward signal must cross six layer transitions, each retaining about 0.1 of the incoming signal.
+Estimate the fraction of the signal that survives all six crossings.
+If you set the learning rate so the output layer trains well, what does your estimate say about the earliest layers' training?

-2. The measured mean slopes (0.23–0.25) rule out saturation at initialization.
-Describe the specific measurement in the table you would expect instead if saturation had been the problem, and name one situation later in training where saturation genuinely could take over.
+2. The measured slope columns (mean 0.23–0.25, %slope<.05 = 0.0%) rule out saturation at initialization.
+Describe what those two columns would have shown instead if saturation had been the problem, and name one situation later in training where saturation genuinely could take over.

 Answer Key: Module 2